Conference report 2000

 Add to that the overwhelming reactions from participants and speakers from 52 countries who in identical terms have expressed their enthusiasm over the abundance of knowledge, inspiration and new contacts that they have taken home.
 Highly experienced conference participants simply said that they had never attended a better conference and they repeated it so many times that we have to believe it.

-On this background, the three organizers - the International Federation of Journalists (IFJ), the International Sport and Culture Association (ISCA) and the Sports Intelligence Unit (SIU) - dare use the description: a success.
+On this background, the three organizers - the International Federation of Journalists (IFJ), the International Sport and Culture Association (ISCA) and the Sports Intelligence Unit (SIU) - dare to use the description: a success.

 We succeeded in setting a new standard for international sports debate.
 Well-prepared speakers and passionate participants exchanged knowledge and viewpoints in an at times exceptionally dense atmosphere.
 A particularly strong focus was directed towards the lacking freedom of speech in world sports and towards the developments that undermine the role of sport as an instrument of democracy, fellowship and intercultural understanding.